BreezDev/trackyoursheets/admin.md

 - Owners, admins, and workspace agents can access `/admin`.
 - Owners are created during signup.
 Promote additional admins or agents from the Team card.
 - Agents manage a single workspace (and the producers within it).
 Producers, bookkeepers, and read-only auditors stay within their scoped dashboards.
+- HR specialists focus on the HR portal.
+Invite them from the teammate modal when people operations needs insight without full admin rights.

 ## Organisation overview